Table of Contents

 2. Apple AirPods Max Wireless Headphones

-When it comes to the best performance, the Apple AirPods Max are so good in every imaginable facet that few pairs are even worthy of being mentioned in the same breath.
-Whether you’re considering audio quality, design, comfort or noise-canceling, these headphones are among the very best, if not the best.
-But what really sets the AirPods Max apart is their spatial audio support, which not only simulates the effect of 3D audio a la Dolby Atmos but can also track the position of your head and make audio adjustments on the fly to make it feel like you’re in the same room as whatever you’re watching.
+When it comes to the best performance, the Apple AirPods Max is so good in every imaginable facet that few pairs are even worthy of mention in the same breath.
+Whether you’re considering audio quality, design, comfort or noise-cancellation, these headphones are among the very best.
+But what really sets the AirPods Max apart is its spatial audio support, which not only simulates the effect of 3D audio a la Dolby Atmos but can also track the position of your head and make audio adjustments on the fly to make it feel like you’re in the same room as whatever you’re watching.
 Plus, they’re absurdly comfortable.

 So why aren’t these our top overall pick?
-We named these among the coolest tech gadgets of 2022, but we couldn’t call them the best wireless headphones overall.
+We named these among the coolest tech gadgets of 2022, but we couldn’t call them the overall best wireless headphones.
 There are two main reasons: price and compatibility.
 As you may have heard, Apple AirPods Max are expensive.
 And not just “premium” expensive, but “luxury” expensive.
-And while they pair perfectly with iPhones and other Apple devices, Android users might prefer headphones from Sony or Marshall instead.
+And while they pair perfectly with iPhones and other Apple devices, Android users might prefer headphones from Sony or Marshall.

 3. Bose Noise Cancelling Headphones 700